caporaso-lab/q2-books/q2-shotgun/q2-shotgun/04-MAG-analysis.md

     --o-unbinned-contigs "./moshpit_tutorial/cache:unbinned_contigs" \
     --verbose
 ```
+The previous step generated a couple artifacts:

+mags.qza: these are our actual MAGS, per sample
+contig-map.qza: this is a mapping between MAG IDs and IDs of contigs which belong to a given MAG
+unbinned-contigs.qza: these are all the contigs that could not be assign to any particular MAG
+From now on, we will focus on the mags.qza.

 ## MAGs dereplication (optional)
-Dereplication involves removing duplicate or nearly identical MAGs to reduce redundancy and improve downstream analyses.
+Dereplication involves removing duplicate or nearly identical MAGs to reduce redundancy and improve downstream analyses.To dereplicate our MAGs, we will:

+1. compute hash sketches of every genome using sourmash - you can think of those sketches as tiny representations of our genomes (sourmash compresses a lot of information into much smaller space).
+2. compare all of those sketches (genomes) to one another to generate a matrix of pairwise distances between our MAGs
+3. dereplicate the genomes using the distance matrix and a fixed similarity threshold: the last action will simply choose the longest genome from all of the genomes belonging to the same cluster, given a similarity threshold.

 ```bash
 qiime sourmash compute \
     --i-sequence-file "./moshpit_tutorial/cache:mags" \